Fall River Public Library

 Book News: Sign up for email newsletters to get updates on library happenings, new books you'll love, and reading recommendations.

 Overdrive E-Books : If you have a SAILS library card, you can borrow free e-books and audiobooks through Overdrive and read them online or download to read in Kindle or ePub format.
 Overdrive is available for Mac, Windows, and mobile devices.
-You can also download the Libby reading app for easy access to Overdrive titles.
+Download the free Libby reading app for super-easy access to Overdrive titles.